vseloved/cl-nlp/docs/user-guide/examples.md

 # NLP applications

-This is a sample gallery of NLP applications that can be developed using this toolkit.
-If you have an application developed using cl-nlp and want to add it to this gallery, please reach out.
+This is a gallery of NLP application examples that can be developed using this toolkit.
+If you have an application developed using CL-NLP and want to add it to this gallery, please reach out.

 ---